russelroman/plant_monitor/README.md

 needs.

 Plant Monitor will get the soil moisture, illuminance, temperature and humidity of the environment.
-The device will transmit to the ESP32 Gateway through BLE packets.
+The device will transmit sensor data to ESP32 Gateway through BLE packets.
 Then the gateway will transmit the sensor data to ThingSpeak for monitoring and analysis through HTTP Requests.

 ## Building the Project